 Read on, and we think you might benefit from this collection of wise and timeless words.

-If you’re the one grieving, you know that the loss of a loved one saps your strength and ability to think clearly.
+If you’re the one grieving, you know that the loss of your beloved saps your strength and ability to think clearly.
 Sadness and sorrow are completely normal, but you’re not always sure how to express what you’re feeling.

 Learn from the wisdom of those who have mourned before you.
 Read each quote thoughtfully and carefully.
 You might be surprised at the things that resonate with you.